 - a.
-Report is received from an unknown or unidentified source - b.
-If the report has enough information to initiate an investigation, Command must investigate - c.
-If the complaint does not have enough information to investigate, it is documented
+Report is received from an unknown or unidentified source. - b.
+If the report has enough information to initiate an investigation, Command must investigate. - c.
+If the complaint does not have enough information to investigate, it is documented; documentation should be provided to the SARC for recordkeeping.

-8-3.
+8-4.
 Sexual Assault.

 - a.
-Sexual Assault is a crime, it is intentional sexual contact characterized by use of force, threats, intimidation, or abuse of authority or when the victims does not or cannot consent. - Soldiers and Military Dependents 18+ Reporting a Sexual Assault Have Two Options And Multiple Resources:
+Sexual Assault is a crime, it is intentional sexual contact characterized by use of force, threats, intimidation, or abuse of authority or when the victims does not or cannot consent. - b.
+Soldiers and Military Dependents 18+ Reporting a Sexual Assault Have Two Options And Multiple Resources: